ger01d/kinematic-model-opencat/README.md

 # Inverse Kinematic Model OpenCat

-This is an inverse kinematic model and gait generator for the OpenCat project based on the IKPY library.
+This is an inverse kinematic model and gait generator for the OpenCat project based on the IKPY library (http://phylliade.github.io/ikpy).

 ## Nybble-Version
 ![Nybble](Nybble_moving.gif)